HiltonDaries/AWSIoTLab/README.md

 3. Download cert, public and private keys
 4. Extract certs and upload to C9 folder assets/lab1
 5. Rename files to certificate.pem and privateKey.pem - make sure of filenames
-6. Edit the ratchet.py file and paste code from the workshop
+6. Get your endpoint - `aws iot describe-endpoint` or `AWS IoT Console > Settings > Endpoints`
-7. aws iot describe-endpoint --region us-east-1 and paste the endpoint in the ratchet.py at line 18.
+7. Edit the ratchet.py file and paste the endpoint in the ratchet.py at line 18.
-8. In a terminal cd to assets/lab1
+8. In a terminal `cd aws-iot-lab`
-9. pip install AWSIoTPythonSDK
-10. python ratchet.py
+9. python ratchet.py
-11. Open mqtt test console in IoT console and subscribe to # topic
+10. Open mqtt test console in IoT console and subscribe to # topic
-12. See messages coming in
+11. See messages coming in

 Shadow samples: